Calabi-Yau Metrics with K\"ahler Moduli Dependence: Conclusions

 \section{Conclusions}

 In this work, we have developed a framework for constructing approximate analytic expressions for Ricci-flat metrics on Calabi--Yau three-folds with explicit dependence on the \K moduli.
 Our strategy combines numerical data obtained from machine-learning techniques with an analytic Ansatz for the \K potential built from sections of ample line bundles.
 Neural networks are first used to learn the \K potential across a sampling of the \K moduli space; the resulting data are then fitted with analytic expressions whose coefficients are promoted to explicit functions of the \K parameters.
 In this way, we obtain closed-form analytic approximations to the Ricci-flat \K potential that retain its non-trivial moduli dependence while remaining fully symbolic.
+Computing the $\sigma$-loss of the associated analytic metric and comparing it with the numerical metric obtained from the neural network, we find that the analytic metric remains Ricci-flat to a good approximation.
 To our knowledge, these examples of approximate Ricci-flat metrics with explicit K\"ahler moduli dependence are the first of their kind.

-A particularly striking outcome of our analysis is that relatively small values of the line-bundle integers used in the Ansatz already yield analytic expressions that agree with the numerically learned \K potentials at percentage level across the moduli space.
+A particularly striking outcome of our analysis is that relatively small values of the line-bundle integers used in the Ansatz already yield analytic expressions that agree with the numerically learned \K potentials at percentage level in the sampled region of the moduli space.
+The agreement extends beyond the level of the K\"ahler potential to the metric itself: in both examples analysed, the analytic metric achieves sufficiently small $\sigma$-loss values to be regarded as approximately Ricci-flat.
 This is far from obvious a priori: the Ansatz corresponds to a highly truncated finite-dimensional space, yet it captures the dominant geometric variations with remarkable accuracy.
-The improvement with increasing line bundle integers is systematic, but even the lowest non-trivial truncations already provide a quantitatively reliable description.